BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Properties of

 Similarly, the Eddington luminosity (e.g., \citealt{fabi12}) is expressed as:

 This is commonly used to calculate the Eddington ratios ($\lambda_{\rm Edd}\equiv L_{\rm bol}/L_{\rm Edd}$).
-Regardless of the method used to derive the black hole mass, we find $\lambda_{\rm Edd}\sim10\%$.
-This is lower than the value of $\sim40\%$ measured by \citet{koko23}, but due to the large uncertainty on $L_{\rm Edd}$, they are $<2\sigma$ discrepant.
+Using the \citet{gree05} method to derive black hole mass, we find $\lambda_{\rm Edd}=0.15^{+0.23}_{-0.09}$ (which is in agreement with the ratios derived using other black hole mass estimation methods).
+Our ratio is lower than the value of $\sim0.40$ measured by \citet{koko23}, but due to the large uncertainty on $L_{\rm Edd}$, they are $<2\sigma$ discrepant.
 We note that both $L_{\rm bol}$ and $L_{\rm Edd}$ are functions of $L_{\rm H\beta}$ (using the calibration of \citealt{gree05}), and a higher \hb flux (or a lower $FWHM$ of the broad component of \hb) will result in a higher $\lambda_{\rm Edd}$.
 Since we adopt the same equations, this lower ratio is due to a combination of different dust attenuation assumptions and different aperture loss corrections, as well as the different broad \hb flux and smaller \hb broad linewidth.